branchnetconsulting/auto-ossec/README.md

-This fork by Kevin Branch makes several changes to ossec_client.py.
+This fork by Kevin Branch makes several changes to ossec_client.py:

-Changes include:

 * Overwrites ossec.conf instead of appends to it, and uses newlines.
 * It assumes all settings other than <server-ip> and <config-profile> will be pulled down from the OSSEC server (agent.conf)